confluentinc/ksql/docs-md/concepts/processing-guarantees.md

 to ksqlDB.

-How you pass the configuration setting to ksqlDB depends on how you run ksqlDB Server and on how you send requests to start queries.
+How you pass the configuration setting to ksqlDB depends on how you run ksqlDB Server and how you send requests to start queries.

 #### ksqlDB CLI